National Register of Historic Places listings in Bennington County, Vermont

 This is a list of the National Register of Historic Places listings in Bennington County, Vermont.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in Bennington County, Vermont, United States.
 Latitude and longitude coordinates are provided for many National Register properties and districts; these locations may be seen together in a map.

-There are 54 properties and districts listed on the National Register in the county.
+There are 53 properties and districts listed on the National Register in the county, and one former listing.